mitchellhuang/torrentql/packages/graphql/README.md

 # graphql

-A GraphQL API server for Tetrabis.
+A GraphQL API server for TorrentQL.
 This repo follows the [Twelve-Factor App](https://12factor.net/) guidelines.

 ## Requirements